 This program is designed to provide training and formal education for those entering the emergency management field as well as those currently in the field who require additional training and education.
-A large percentage of these professionals serve as part time emergency managers with their full-time position being law enforcement (city, county or state), emergency medical services, or of these professionals lack formal education and training in this field.
-A student may receive credit for work experience, military experience, military schools and civilian education.
+A large percentage of these professionals serve as part time emergency managers with their full-time position being law enforcement (city, county or state), emergency medical services, or fire department personnel.
+Students may be eligible to receive credit in these areas: industry/workplace training, military training/schooling, and/or civilian education (documents necessary for evaluation must be in the form of professional licensure, industry recognized certificates, military certificates of completion, and/or college transcripts).
+Documents will be evaluated only upon written student request and only if the student is a degree-seeking student and majoring in the field to which the credit pertains.
 Credits are awarded based on the American Council on Education ACE Guide.
 The degree requires a total of 64 credits, 15 of which must be completed with Barton.

-BARTonline courses provide students the opportunity to complete an Associate Degree online anywhere in the world.
-Courses are offered each semester; one 17-week session and two accelerated 9-week sessions.
-Students can enroll, view course schedules and order textbooks for courses online via the BARTonline website.
+Barton Online courses provide students the opportunity to complete an Associate Degree online anywhere in the world.
+Barton Online now offers 15 online sessions throughout the year in four, six, eight and 16 week formats.
+Students can enroll, view course schedules and order textbooks for courses online via the Barton Online website.